Just before the lockdown Melissa and I had a short window, so decided to take the opportunity for a work/fun four day trip to Verbier.

 Back in Town we went to see the Agents and Hotels we work with before spending a lovely evening with our cousin Cat of Mountain Thyme.

 4 March 2020 – Another Blue Sky Powder Day

 I started in Lac de Vaux and then La Chaux stopping to get general photographs for our website.
 I then joined Melissa and Richard (a fabulous skier who knows all corners of the Four Valleys).
 They had been playing in the powder and I watched them come down Col Gentianes from the Super Jumbo.
 We headed for Les Chottes, the plan to get me into powder on slopes gentle enough to point downhill and not panic!

 Such fun!
 My skiing was agricultural with a few ‘Oh Sh*t turns’ but I did manage to make some even tracks.
 For the first time got that fab gliding feeling whilst gently bouncing from side to side.
 I only made one deep hole in the snow and luckily my skis stayed on.

 Our return included an uphill walk due to a broken button lift, a gentle ski with stunning valley views and a delicious late lunch of Goulash Soup at the bottom of Tortin.
 The perfect ski day.

-Later after drinks in a stunning chalet with a great bunch of people we met some friends in the Pub Mont Fort.
+We then enjoyed drinks in a stunning chalet with a great bunch of people followed by meeting up with some friends in the Pub Mont Fort.
 We had found them last minute rooms in Hotel Mirabeau because their workplace would not allow their planned trip to Alagna due to Coronavirus.
 This is causing us a lot of work with everyone wanting to know cancellation options or moving resorts.

 5 March 2020 – Very Snowy